hitesh-kumar-pradhan/Laptop_price_predictor/README.md

 | OpSys	| Operating System of laptop |
 | Weight	| Weight of laptop in kg |
 | Price	| Laptop price in ( ₹ ) Indian Rupee |

+* Scikit-learn library is used to build the machine learning model.
+* Streamlit is used to make a web application that allows users to select the laptop specifications and user gets tentative price of the laptop.